TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Discussion**

-The results shows that the baseline is able to learn a meaningful policy and even balance the cube succesfully occassionally, as shown in [this figure](#baseline).
-Surprisingly, our first approach did not perform better than the baseline, as was shown [here](#LSTM), however our second approach, demonstrated improved data-efficiency and performance as was shown [here](#DualNet).
-We speculate that the extra complexity added to the architecture by using the BackBone LSTM might have made the training less data-efficient, which means we would have to train longer.
-On the other hand, the Dual-network structure is more data-efficient, and is able to learn the task faster and possible better, but since we only trained for 300000 steps, we can't say for sure.
-Due to compute and time constraints, we were not able to test this hypothesis, but it is a direction for future work.
+The results indicate that the baseline can learn a meaningful policy and occasionally balance the cube successfully, as shown in [this figure](#baseline).
+Surprisingly, our first approach did not outperform the baseline, as shown [here](#LSTM).
+However, our second approach demonstrated improved data efficiency and performance, as shown [here](#DualNet).
+We speculate that the added complexity of the BackBone LSTM architecture reduced data efficiency, requiring longer training times.
+Conversely, the Dual-network structure proved more data-efficient, learning the task faster and possibly better.
+However, with only 300,000 training steps, we cannot confirm this conclusively.
+Due to compute and time constraints, we could not test this hypothesis further, but it remains a direction for future research.

 **Limitations and Future Work**